XpiritBV/VSLiveConnectedApp/README.md

 # VSLiveConnectedApp
-Demo application for the Resilient Networking module
+Demo application for the Resilient Networking module.
+Have a look at the commit history in this repo to see how we built up this app step by step.

 The demo app uses a sample WebApi service.
 The source for the service is included in this repo, but you can also use: